HarishHary/blink/docs/internals/plugin-runtime.md

 | `RemoveRoute`                           | router → `act.Router` | Removes the drained route; failures retry.                        |

 ### Readiness

+The diagram's states are the router's own route steps.
+The `DeploymentRouteLifecycle` the catalog sees is a projection of that route's manager status: `running`, `draining`, `stopped`, and `failed` mirror the manager's lifecycle, `starting` covers a route with no manager status yet, and a pending step retry reports `restarting` over all of them.

 Each route has its own `MessageRetryRouteStep` backoff for failed lifecycle operations.
 A pending route made obsolete is deleted directly.
 Ergo's router may automatically replace a lost manager immediately; `RouterOptions.RetryMin/RetryMax` govern the explicit lifecycle retry path, not that automatic replacement.
 Draining with no live manager respawns a draining manager so the drain protocol can complete.